 Ab initio combustion kinetics

 These data can also be calculated from physical models (see lecture Combustion Chemistry).
 Doing such calculations for potential biofuels is the goal of this project.
-The methods are both improved (to capture better the relevant effects) as well as applied to potential biofuel molecules that are under development in the TMFB-Cluster.
-The tight cooperation with experimentators (see partners) optimizes our approach.
+The methods are both improved (to capture better the relevant effects) as well as applied to potential and bio-hybrid-fuel molecules that are under development in the fuel science center.

 In order to optimize engines and fuels for high efficiency and low emissions, we need to understand the ignition and burning properties of potential new fuels.
 In tight cooperation with partners working experimentally, we study the elementary kinetics of such fuels with methods based on quantum mechanics and statistical thermodynamics.

 Copyright: © Institute of Technical Thermodynamics, RWTH Aachen University